-If you would like to stray just a little bit from these conventional and very safe options, you might want to check out these 7 coolest saltwater fish for beginners, instead.
+If you would like to stray just a little bit from these conventional and very safe options, you might want to check out the 7 coolest saltwater fish for beginners instead.

-There are actually a lot of fish that you absolutely should not consider as beginner saltwater fish.
-Every now and then, a well-intentioned but otherwise not that well-informed individual will make a recommendation that could haunt you, in the long run.
-Don’t make that mistake.
-Check out 5 starter fish to avoid here, or check out these books and these magazines that will help you get started
+There are actually a lot of fish species that you absolutely should NOT consider as starter fish.
+But, unfortunately, every now and then, a well-intentioned but otherwise not well-informed individual will make a recommendation that could haunt you in the long run.

 Sometimes your starter fish get sick from parasites and infections.
 If so, you’ll want to check out this aquarium medication guide.